Ivo-Balbaert/The_Way_to_Jai/book/29_Interacting with C.md

 }
 ```

-In line (1) we define a proc called `IL_Logger_Callback` as having the signature type that follows and as following the #c_call conventions (we re-used the example from § 26.13).
+In line (1) we define a proc called `IL_Logger_Callback` as having the signature type that follows and as following the #c_call conventions (we re-used the example from § 26.14).
 If it doesn't return anything, `void` needs to be specified.
 Then we define a concrete proc `logger_callback` which has the exact same type as `IL_Logger_Callback`.
 This proc create a temporary new Context called new_context, and calls the proc `log` in this context to log a text string. text is of type `*u8`, so could be a C string.
+When we write an actual callback procedure to use with our definition, we need to push a new context inside it.
 In line (2B) we see that `print` cannot be called inside a #c_call routine, but it can be called inside the `push_context` section.
+(See https://jai.community/docs?topic=137 for a more thorough discussion of this case.)

 ## 29.8 Getting the computer name: using #if, OS and C interaction
 (Example taken from /how_to/095_static_if.jai)